 Vocational education at Siemens

-At Siemens, we invest 234 million Euro per year in vocational training.
-In fiscal 2019 alone, 10,400 apprentices and dual students received vocational education, making us one of the largest providers of professional education for secondary-school graduates in the world.
+At Siemens, we invest 159 million Euro per year in vocational training.
+In fiscal 2020 alone, 6,800 apprentices and dual students received vocational education, making us one of the largest providers of professional education for secondary-school graduates in the world.
 Our programs are not limited to apprentices and dual students at Siemens.
-2,100 participants from third-party organizations joined our vocational programs in 2019.
-What makes our vocational training so popular is the quality of teaching.
-This quality translates into innovative tools and content.
+890 participants from third-party organizations joined our vocational programs in 2020.

 25 digital competencies

 To ensure consistently structured syllabi across our teaching facilities worldwide, we have defined 25 digital competencies.
 Our educators use the latest technologies in knowledge transfer to teach these technical and professional competencies, from cloud-computing and machine-to-machine-communication to sensors, robotic, and embedded systems.

 Siemens handles major projects all over the world.
 As part of our global activities, we develop local skills, sharing technical – and ever more digital – know-how.
 This way Siemens Professional Education supports our global business through a wide range of training activities and boosts job opportunities for local talent.